xmtp/xmtp-dot-org/docs/concepts/v3/identity.md

 This action must be signed by the recovery wallet.

-### Setting a new Recovery Wallet
+### Set a new recovery wallet

 You can change the recovery wallet to another wallet associated with the Inbox.
-You can add it beforehand, or as part of a single action.
+You can add it beforehand or as part of a single action.

 ```text
 - Change inbox recovery address